gavingolden/anagram-api/README.md

 - [ ] Generate API documentation
 - [ ] Version API endpoints
 - [ ] Add metrics and transaction IDs to request logs with `MDC.Closeable`
-- [ ] Kotlin provides many immutable data structures, some of which are used here.
-This can lead to multiple unnecessary copies when conditionally filtering collections in stages.
-This can probably be improved by using `Stream`s or mutable collections.
 - [ ] Keep the dictionary resource file compressed in the repo to reduce size, then unzip it when loading the app

 Some of the unimplemented endpoints would require us to efficiently track buckets by size.
 This could